See chapter 12 for information about getting publications and forms.

 of the date you actually made the payment.

-activity expense he paid on August 28 as made from the $1,000 loan proceeds treated as deposited in the account.
+the passive activity expense he paid on August 28 as made from the $1,000 loan proceeds treated as deposited in the account.

 Optional method for determining date of reallocation.